Eric S. Folker, Ph.D. – Principal Investigator

 Torrey Mandigo – Graduate Student

-Originally from Vermont, Torrey earned his B.A. from the University of Vermont in 2013.
+Originally from Vermont, Torrey earned his B.A. in Biology from the University of Vermont in 2013.
 Torrey is currently investigating the mechanisms that maintain nuclei in their positions relative to one another during robust muscle growth.

 ▸ Contact: torrey.mandigo (at) bc.edu